François Mitterrand

 Actor

-François Marie Adrien Maurice Mitterrand (26 October 1916 – 8 January 1996) was President of France, serving under that position from 1981 to 1995, the longest time in office in the history of France.
-As First Secretary of the Socialist Party, he was the first left-wing politician to assume the presidency under the Fifth Republic.
+François Maurice Adrien Marie Mitterrand (26 October 1916 – 8 January 1996) was a French politician and statesman who served as President of France from 1981 to 1995, the longest holder of that position in the history of France.
+As a former Socialist Party First Secretary, he was the first left-wing politician to assume the presidency under the Fifth Republic.

-Reflecting family influences, François Mitterrand started political life on the Catholic nationalist right.
-He served under the Vichy Regime during its earlier years.
-Subsequently he joined the Resistance, moved to the left, and held ministerial office several times under the Fourth Republic.
-Mitterand opposed Charles de Gaulle's establishment of the Fifth Republic.
-Although at times a politically isolated figure, he outmanoeuvered rivals to become the left's standard bearer in the 1965 and 1974 presidential elections, before being elected president in the 1981 presidential election.
+Due to family influences, Mitterrand started his political life on the Catholic nationalist right.
+He served under the Vichy regime during its earlier years.
+Subsequently, he joined the Resistance, moved to the left, and held ministerial office several times under the Fourth Republic.
+Mitterrand opposed Charles de Gaulle's establishment of the Fifth Republic.
+Although at times a politically isolated figure, he outmanoeuvred rivals to become the left's standard bearer in the 1965 and 1974 presidential elections, before being elected president in the 1981 presidential election.
 He was re-elected in 1988 and remained in office until 1995.

-Source: Article "François Mitterrand" from Wikipedia in English, licensed under CC-BY-SA 3.0.
+Source: Article "François Mitterrand" from Wikipedia in English, licensed under CC-BY-SA.

 • Echtzeit